amypeniston/blog/_posts/2016-03-08-turkey-lettuce-wraps.markdown

 > 2 teaspoons red chile paste

 To make the **ULTIMATE BEST SAUCE IN THE UNIVERSE** pour a half cup of the **Sweet Sauce** into a bowl.
 Add to it a few teaspoons of **Mustard Sauce** and a few teaspoons of **Hot Sauce**.
 Adjust as needed.

-* Heat olive oil in a pan until hot.
-Sautée ground turkey in the oil until browned, crumbling the meat as it cooks.
-Once cooked, place in a large bowl to cool.
-* Add a little more olive oil to the pan and cook vegetables, starting with the mushrooms as they take the longest.
-Add in the water chestnuts, onion, scallions and garlic and sautée altogether.
-Finally, add the stir fry sauce and the cooked turkey.
-* Serve spoonfuls of the combined mixture in butter lettuce cups, dipping in the special sauces as desired.